-From hidden cocktail bars and underground speakeasies, to wild and weird themed affairs, Covent Garden has everything for either a big night out or an intimate date night.
-So, start your evening at a lovely Covent Garden restaurant and end up at one of these brilliant bars.
+From secret cocktail bars and underground speakeasies, to wild and weird themed affairs, Covent Garden has everything for either a big night out or an intimate date night.
+So, start your evening at a lovely Covent Garden restaurant and end up with a nightcap (or shots if you’re in the kind of mood) at one of these brilliant Covent Garden bars:

 1. Blame Gloria

 Introducing the all-singing, all-dancing, all-vintage nightspot in Covent Garden: Blame Gloria.
 Inspired by ‘an opulent nana with a groupie past’, the Bedford Street basement cocktail bar aims to offer an eclectic, loose and outrageous vibe.
 Expect fabrics inspired by Jimi Hendrix outfits and Peter Blake, boho, and Bowie influences; all generating more groovy ‘gram opportunities than you can shake a stiletto at.
 We’ll cheers to that…

 You’ll find it at 20 Bedford Street, WC2E 9HP.